sindresorhus/awesome-nodejs/readme.md

 - [node-mac](https://github.com/coreybutler/node-mac) - Run scripts as a native Mac daemon and log to the console app.
 - [node-linux](https://github.com/coreybutler/node-linux) - Run scripts as native system service and log to syslog.
 - [forever](https://github.com/nodejitsu/forever) - A simple CLI tool for ensuring that a given script runs continuously (i.e. forever).
+- [nodemon](https://github.com/remy/nodemon) - Monitor for changes in your app and automatically restart the server.
 - [supervisor](https://github.com/isaacs/node-supervisor) - Restart scripts when they crash or restart when a `*.js` file changes.
 - [Phusion Passenger](https://www.phusionpassenger.com/node_weekly) - Friendly process manager that integrates directly into Nginx.
 - [naught](https://github.com/andrewrk/naught) - Process manager with zero downtime deployment.